smikodanic/regoch-web-server/README.md

 ## Features
 - HTTP Server for single page applications such as apps made in regoch-web framework
 - Reverse Proxy Server which makes single page applications SEO optimised for bots like GoogleBot, BingBot ...etc.
-- Reverse Proxy is using puppeteer to open SPA on the backend side
+- Reverse Proxy is using puppeteer to open SPA on the backend side (server side render)
-- fast serer & simple to use

 ## Installation
 ```bash